-- (A) Employee grievances filed in accordance with this Article should be presented and handled promptly at the lowest level of management having the authority to adjust the grievances. - (B) There shall be no reprisals against any of the participants in the procedures contained herein by reason of such participation. - (C) Once a grievance is presented, no new violation of the Agreement can be raised. - (D) The resolution of a grievance prior to its submission in writing at Step 3 shall not establish a precedent binding on either the Association or the Sheriff in other cases. - (E) If a grievance meeting is held or requires reasonable travel time during the working hours of any required participant, such participant shall be excused without loss of pay for that purpose, except that an Association grievance representative who attends as the grievant's representative must use either PBA pool time or vacation leave.
-Attendance at grievance meetings outside of the regular working hours shall not be deemed time worked. - (F) Grievances shall be presented and adjusted in the following manner, and no one individual may respond to a grievance at more than one written step.
+(A) Employee grievances filed in accordance with this Article should be presented and handled promptly at the lowest level of management having the authority to adjust the grievances.

+(B) There shall be no reprisals against any of the participants in the procedures contained herein by reason of such participation.

+(C) Once a grievance is presented, no new violation of the Agreement can be raised.

+(D) The resolution of a grievance prior to its submission in writing at Step 3 shall not establish a precedent binding on either the Association or the Sheriff in other cases.

+(E) If a grievance meeting is held or requires reasonable travel time during the working hours of any required participant, such participant shall be excused without loss of pay for that purpose.
+Attendance at grievance meetings outside of the regular working hours shall not be deemed time worked.

+(F) Grievances shall be presented and adjusted in the following manner, and no one individual may respond to a grievance at more than one written step.